Skilljar Dashboard Home Page

 Customer Enhancements and Principled Tradeoffs

-The redesigned Dashboard Homepage changed the way Skilljar admins start their day.
+The redesigned Dashboard Home Page changed the way Skilljar admins start their day.
 What used to be a static, ignored page is now a workspace where users can see underperforming courses, resume unfinished work, and monitor academy performance at a glance.

-I led this redesign end-to-end because it required judgment, not just ideation.
+It required judgment, not just ideation.
 Every choice balanced user value, engineering constraints, and long-term flexibility.
 The launch delivered immediate impact while positioning the dashboard to evolve responsibly over time.

 Before